Ronokof/Full-Japanese-Study-Deck/README.md

 - **AWS Limitations:**
   - Not all entries, particularly in the JLPT vocab subdeck, have accurate or available audio due to AWS constraints.
 - **Card Errors**
-  - If you spot any errors in the cards, please consult the original sources (JMDict, KANJIDIC, JGram etc.) and either make corrections yourself or submit a correction request.
+  - If you spot any errors in the cards, please consult the original sources (JMDict, KANJIDIC or Tanaka Corpus) and either make corrections yourself or submit a correction request.
 I am not responsible for any mistakes in the data I have used.
 Every now and then I will update the deck with the latest data.

 ---